-- (1) An enforcement officer has the following powers under a search warrant- - (a) power to enter and re-enter stated premises and to stay on the premises for the time reasonably necessary to exercise the power mentioned in paragraph (b); - (b) power to search for and seize any property the enforcement officer may seize under an enforcement warrant; - (c) power to use reasonable help and force for paragraphs (a) and (b). - (2) However, an enforcement officer does not have power under this section to seize property under any enforcement warrant or order issued under another Act while the person is in premises only under a search warrant under this Act.
+- (1) An enforcement officer has the following powers under a search warrant- - (a) power to enter and re-enter stated premises and to stay on the premises for the time reasonably necessary to exercise the power mentioned in paragraph (b);

+- (b) power to search for and seize any property the enforcement officer may seize under an enforcement warrant; - (c) power to use reasonable help and force for paragraphs(a) and (b); - (d) power to do anything else reasonably necessary to be done that is incidental to searching for and seizing any property the enforcement officer may seize under an enforcement warrant. - (2) However, an enforcement officer does not have power under this section to seize property under any enforcement warrant or order issued under another Act while the person is in premises only under a search warrant under this Act.